saltedge/saltedge-ios-swift/README.md

 ## Running the demo

-To run the demo app contained in here, you have to provide the demo with your client ID, app secret, and a customer identifier.
+To run the demo app contained in here, you have to provide the demo with your App ID, App Secret, and a customer identifier.
-Set up the `clientId`, `appSecret` and `customerIdentifier` constants to your Client ID and corresponding App secret in [AppDelegate.swift:49-51](https://github.com/saltedge/saltedge-ios-swift/blob/master/Example/saltedge-ios/AppDelegate.swift#L49-L51).
+Set up the `appId`, `appSecret` and `customerId` constants to your App ID and corresponding App Secret in [AppDelegate.swift:49-51](https://github.com/saltedge/saltedge-ios-swift/blob/master/Example/saltedge-ios/AppDelegate.swift#L49-L51).

 ## Versioning

-The current version of the SDK is [1.1.2](https://github.com/saltedge/saltedge-ios-swift/releases/tag/v1.0), and supports the latest available version of Salt Edge API.
+The current version of the SDK is [2.0](https://github.com/saltedge/saltedge-ios-swift/releases/tag/2.0), and supports the latest available version of Salt Edge API.
 Any backward-incompatible changes in the API will result in changes to the SDK.

 ## Security